gbeckers/Darr/README.rst

     array([ 1.,  1.])

 Note that creates a NumPy array.
 The darray itself is not a NumPy array, nor does it behave like one except for indexing.
-The simples way to use the data for computation is to, read (or view, see below) the data first as a NumPy array:
+The simplest way to use the data for computation is to, read (or view, see below) the data first as a NumPy array: